 Eeva Sippola is a professor at the Department of Languages at the University of Helsinki.
 Sippola’s research interests include contact linguistics, especially creoles, postcolonial linguistics, and Ibero-American languages and cultures.
 More information about Sippola’s activities and publications can be found in the UH research database

 Max Wahlström is a linguist with a background in South-Slavic philology.
 His research deals with a range of topics within morphosyntax and information structure in South-Slavic languages, the languages of the Balkans, and across the languages of the world.
 His main topic is the interplay of argument marking and information structure from dialectological, historical, contact linguistic, and typological perspectives.
 The crosslinguistic component of the research seeks to understand the variation and areal spread of these phenomena.
-He conducts field work in Eastern Serbia with the speakers of South-Slavic Torlak dialects.
-Max Wahlström’s main international partners work at the University of Zurich, the Serbian Academy of Sciences and Arts, the Russian Academy of Sciences, and the University of Stockholm.
-In addition, his academic interests include the development of literary languages, historical and contemporary socio-linguistics of the Balkan languages, and armed conflicts in Southeastern Europe.
+He has conducted field work in Eastern Serbia with the speakers of South-Slavic Torlak dialects.
+Wahlström is also interested in the theoretical underpinnings of the study of linguistic areas and contact-induced language change.
+In addition, his academic interests include the development of literary languages and historical and contemporary socio-linguistics of the Balkan languages.
 More information about Wahlström’s activities and publications can be found in the UH research database